microBioRust/microBioRust/README.md

 # 2. An Embl to GFF and GBK parser

+# 3. Calculate sequence metrics <i>e.g.</i> hydrophobicity, distance measures

-# 3. A Heatmap plot with wasm and d3.js
+# 4. A Heatmap plot with wasm and d3.js

 To use a specific workspace (at the moment microSeqIO or heatmap) clone the project, cd into the specific directory required and build the project from there